-Our clients have many choices for providers of interpretive platforms.
-Why then have so many chosen Tour-Mate?
+Our clients have numerous options when it comes to choosing an interpretive platform provider.
+Why, then, have so many chosen Tour-Mate?
 We believe that the answer lies in our approach to doing business.
 First, we listen to prospective clients and show them the respect they deserve.
-Big or small, simple requirements or custom solutions, we take the time to understand what the issues facing our prospective clients are, and what types of interpretive approaches represent the best solutions for them.
+Big or small, simple requirements or advanced custom solutions, we take the time to understand what the issues facing our prospective clients are, and what types of interpretive approaches represent the best solutions for them.
 Second, we strive to provide the best value for our clients.
 To us, ‘value’ is a composite that includes price, product, personal attention, and long term client service.
-We combine great products which cover a broad spectrum of interpretive attributes, with attractive pricing, attention to detail, and a constant attention to on-going service.

 Client Case Studies

-Tour-Mate created a multi-year package for The Alamo that included the provision of translation and production services provision of our SC550 random access multilingual audio tour hardware, and a combination of on-site and depot equipment service.
-Control of audio tour distribution, as well as rental pricing decisions, were handed over to The Alamo.
+Tour-Mate created a multi-year package for The Alamo that included the provision of translation and production services, provision of our SC550 Listening Wands a random access audio tour platform perfect for multilingual tour offerings, and a combination of on-site and depot equipment service.
+Control of audio tour distribution, as well as rental pricing decisions, were handed over directly to The Alamo.
 Their success at revenue generation is now a function of its own efforts and not those of a third party.
 As a result of the package created by Tour-Mate, ownership of all tour productions will reside with The Alamo.
-We further empowered this client by providing them with software and training which enabled The Alamo to change its tour content at will.
+We further empowered this client by providing them with the software and training which enabled them to change their tour content at will.
 While Tour-Mate stands ready and able to assist in further content creation, The Alamo is free to create content in whatever manner that best fulfills its long term objectives.

 The Biltmore Estate

 After having been a client of an alternative interpretation provider for many years, the Biltmore Estate switched to Tour-Mate in 2013.
-Guest Services staff at the Biltmore estate selected Tour-Mate because of: value, pricing, long 'usage cycle' of hardware between recharging, quick turn around on items requiring repair, ability to provide variable quantities of equipment to mirror the seasonality of their visitation, breadth of product line, which enabled Guest Services to address the needs of free independent travelers as well as visitors arriving in groups, and creative vision from our Content Creation team.
-Biltmore’s new audio tour was launched with both adult and children’s versions, providing an informative and enjoyable visit experience for guests of all ages.
+Guest Services staff at the Biltmore estate selected Tour-Mate because of: value, pricing, long battery life, quick service and repair turn around, seasonal hardware quantities, breadth of product line (which enabled Guest Services to address the needs of free independent travelers as well as visitors arriving in groups) and creative vision from our Content Creation team.
+Biltmore’s new audio tour was launched with both an adult and children’s versions, providing an informative and enjoyable visit experience for guests of all ages.